Scroll down to see inspirational videos.

 I am Michaela Welch, a 22 year old Truckee High School graduate that wanted to attend a college program just like many other students dream about in high school.
 For me, going to college wasn't that easy.
 I have some disabilities that make it harder for me to learn than my friends.
 I am hearing impaired and wear hearing aids in both ears.
 I have cerebral palsy which makes some everyday activities more difficult for me than the average person, and I have an intellectual disability, which makes learning hard for me, but that doesn't keep me from wanting to do my very best and go to college.
 I am a hard worker that never gives up, after all, I have trained and completed the 26.2 mile St. George Marathon and was awarded the Clark Morris Special Achievement Award out of 7,800 runners :) I love animals and would love to work in that field for a career.

 I am interested in becoming a Veterinary Assistant where I can work closely with animals.
 My dream would be to work in a veterinary hospital or in a location where animals stay when their families are away.
-I enjoy running with my dog Cruz and spending time with my family outdoors.
+I enjoy running, snowshoeing and skiing with my dog Cruz and spending time with my family outdoors.

 I want to live on my own, just like everyone else.
 I hope to get married and start a family one day.
 To have this opportunity, I need help learning how to manage my budget, cook my meals, and get myself to work using public transportation.